colinhacks/zod/deno/lib/README.md

 ```

 > ⚠️ If your schema contains asynchronous transforms, you must use .parseAsync() or .safeParseAsync() to parse data.
 Otherwise Zod will throw an error.

+#### Async Transform Options

+`transform` takes an optional second argument of type `AsyncRefinementOptions`.
+These options are `cache`, `debounce`, and `freshest`.
+AsyncRefinementOptions are most useful in rapidly changing data where only the most recent result is needed (think forms).

+`AsyncRefinementOptions` work the same way on `transform`s as they do on `superRefine`ments, and can be read about more in the `superRefine` section above.
+As an overview:

+- **`cache`** stores the result of the freshest `transform` call, and will return that value if the input hasn't changed, without calling any async operations before or within the `transform`.

+- **`freshest`** will always return the freshest resolved result.
+A slow validation pass will be marked stale if a newer pass resolves first, either through a faster async operation, or through a fatal issue that resolves the pass instantly.
+It prevents a slow validation pass from overwriting the result of a fresher pass when it finally resolves.

+- **`debounce`** is a superset of `freshest`, but takes a duration param `ms`.
+It will wait for that duration before calling the async `transform` function.
+If a new validation pass is started before the debounce duration is finished, the old pass is marked as stale, and will return the most recent resolved result.

+- `transform`s with these options set can still be layered and interleaved with other `transform`s, `superRefine`ments, or basic validations.

+- `freshest` or `debounce` can be combined with `cache`. (debounce is a superset of freshest, so the freshest flag does nothing when combined with debounce)

 ### `.default`